cata2403/MAP-IR-Social-Network/README.md

-# QuackNet - Social Networking for Ducks & Humans
+# Social Network for Ducks & Humans

 A desktop social networking application developed as an academic project at Babeș-Bolyai University.
 The project emphasizes the application of software engineering principles, design patterns, and scalable architectures.